-Saintpaulia commonly referred to as African violet is native to Tanzania and Kenya.
+Saintpaulia, commonly referred to as African violet, is native to Tanzania and Kenya.

 African Violets are also native to the most tropical places in the world.
-You do not typically grow these from a seed.
+You do not typically grow these from seed.

 They typically grow between two and five inches and grow wider than one foot, so they do not take up much room.
-The flowers on African violets bloom in violet, purple, pale blue or white.
-They grow better in warmer climates because the too much cold weather can make the leaves lose their color.
+The flowers on African violets bloom in violet, purple, pale blue, or white.
+They grow better in warmer climates because too much cold weather can make the leaves lose their color.